dakota/CMScout/readme.markdown

 -	Next, you need to grab the submodules - The only one that is currently **required** is debugKit.
 -	In your git command prompt, type `git submodule init`, followed by `git submodule update`.
 Git should then fetch all the submodules.
 -	Create a database
--	Run cake schema create if you are installing fresh, or cake schema update if you are updating
--	Import the cmscout3.sql file into the database (Only on fresh installs)
 -	Create/Edit cmscout/config/database.php and insert/change the following (Changing where necessary):
 		<?php
 			class DATABASE_CONFIG {